Adam Wylie: Television and film work

-In 1993, he voiced Timmy and Chris on cartoon Christmas film Precious Moments: Timmy's Special Delivery.
+In 1993, Wylie voiced Timmy and Chris in the Christmas film Precious Moments: Timmy's Special Delivery.
 In 1994, he did one of the characters on the Easter film Precious Moments: Simon the Lamb.
 Wylie first became widely known as Zack Brock, the youngest of Sheriff Brock's three children in the television series Picket Fences from 1992 to 1996.
 This was followed by appearances in many other television programs, including as a series regular in Love and Marriage as Max, Ed as David Mirsky (2001), and Gilmore Girls as Brad Langford (2001–2003), he played Garfield in The Biggest Fan (2002) and as a guest star in 7th Heaven as Marvin, Sliders as Trevor, Touched by an Angel as Andy Erskine, Judging Amy as Nicholas Binkow, MTV Undressed as Owen, Entourage, Living Single, Monk, CSI: Miami, and Veronica Mars.

 Wylie was cast as Garfield (Debbie Warden's older brother) in the Dream Street film The Biggest Fan.

 Wylie also appeared in the television films Under Wraps as Gilbert, Out on a Limb, Balloon Farm as Charles, and Michael Landon, the Father I Knew as the best friend to the television star's teenage son.

 Wylie's first motion picture appearance was in Child's Play 2 (1990), which was followed by roles in films including Kindergarten Cop as Larry (1990), Santa With Muscles (1996), Children of the Corn V: Fields of Terror as Ezekial (1998), Breaking Free as Billy (1995), Cutaway as Cal (2000), Can of Worms as Nick (1999), Flying Virus as Adam (2001), Daybreak as Newton Warner (2001), Rebound (2005), and American Pie Presents: Band Camp as Guy (2005).
 He also starred in several Crayola Kids' Club-produced films.

 Wylie played Mikey in the 2009 skateboarding film Street Dreams.

-In 2009, Wylie was seen performing card tricks & coin tricks on syndicated magic show "Masters of Illusion."
+In 2009, Wylie was seen performing card tricks and coin tricks on the syndicated magic show Masters of Illusion.

 In 2010 he had a small part as a cop opposite Kelly Monaco's character Sam McCall on General Hospital.

-Also in 2012, he guest starred as Andy the Android on Disney Channel's Shake It Up: Made in Japan and was in love with a Talking Toilet he named ToyToy.
+Also in 2012, Wylie guest starred as Andy the Android on Disney Channel's Shake It Up: Made in Japan.